 Here is the same area as above, but showing the 'control' or real data points that were used.
 The depths of the areas between the lines were predicted using sea-surface deflections as described above in the section describing how you can measure the depth of the ocean from space.

-The GEBCO Source Identifier (SID) Grid accompanies the GEBCO_2014 Grid.
-It identifies which grid cells in the GEBCO_2014 Grid are based on soundings or gridded data sets and which have been interpolated.
+The GEBCO Type Identifier (TID) Grid accompanies the GEBCO_2020 Grid.
+It identifies the type of source data that grid cells in the GEBCO_2020 Grid are based on.
 The grid can be downloaded from the web.

 Use the links below to find out more information about the bathymetry data and the ocean floor.